 Just remember, the Florentine Steak is rare in the middle, so consider this before ordering if you don’t like more rare-cooked meals.

 Also, skip the first course!
-There’s no way you’ll be able to get through a steak Florentine and eat a first course at the same sitting.
-(We tried twice and failed miserably both times).
+There’s no way you’ll be able to get through a steak Florentine and eat the first course at the same sitting.
+We tried this steak twice and failed miserably both times.

 2.)
 Stroll across Ponte Vecchio

 This unique bridge is one of the oldest in Florence and possibly the most recognisable bridge in Italy.
 Filled with little shops and stalls, the market is a bustling place with visitors, so expect big crowds.

 That being said, it’s one of the best things to do in Florence if you haven’t been before.
 Just make sure to wander the banks of the river Arno, too.
 You’ll get some impressive views of Ponte Vecchio from there.

 With almost a thousand years of history, Ponte Vecchio is a must-see.